IDAES/idaes-ext/README.md

 # IDAES Extensions

 This repository hosts IDAES binary extensions.
-These extensions include solvers and function libraries written in C.  These binary extensions are intended for use with the IDAES Prosess Modeling Framework https://github.com/IDAES/idaes-pse.
+These extensions include solvers and function libraries.
+These binary extensions are intended for use with the IDAES Prosess Modeling Framework https://github.com/IDAES/idaes-pse.

 ## Getting Extensions